About the fellowship

 The salary is dependent upon PGY level; the 2019-2020 range was $74,400 (R7) to $79,000 (R8).

-Sanjay Krishnaswami, M.D., is an Associate Professor of Surgery and the Training Program Director for the Pediatric Surgery Residency and Fellowship Program.
+Sanjay Krishnaswami, M.D., is Professor of Surgery and Training Program Director for the Pediatric Surgery Residency and Fellowship Program.
 Dr. Krishnaswami served as educational director of the pediatric surgery residency at OHSU from 2006 - 2011 and became Program Director in 2012.
 He has served on the Continuing Medical Education Committee for the School of Medicine, has mentored numerous residents and fellows and, in 2012, received the Faculty Teaching Award from the OHSU Student Council.